 What makes a mechanical clock “mechanical” is the type of movement inside the clock.
 Mechanical clocks have a mechanical movement which means metal gears powered by a motor work together to advance the hands forward.
 These clocks are commonly found in schools as part of a legacy wired clock system.

 Often, it’s the motor in these clocks that go bad.
 The most common call we get about broken mechanical clocks is about replacing the Synchron® motor in Simplex® clocks.
-There are over 400 Synchron motors found in various mechanical clocks and we sell 48.
+There are over 400 Synchron motors found in various mechanical clocks.
 Not sure what type of Synchron motor your clocks have?
 We have a blog for that.

 Other than the motor going kaput, there are many other things that can go wrong with a mechanical clock.
 Some of these mishaps include the teeth on the sector becoming too dull to engage the cam or the coil burning out.
 There are many more in addition to this and every brand is put together differently and with different parts, further complicating matters.
 Refer to our handy chart to identify the parts on this Simplex movement.

 If only there was a universal fix so that you could skip over the complex task of finding the exact broken part for your specific brand of mechanical clock… Oh wait, there is.
-It’s called AllSync Plus®.
+The AllSync Plus® replacement clock.

 AllSync Plus is a clock with a solid-state circuit board that has gears that advance the hands forward, but instead of a motor, the gears are powered by the board itself.
 Why is that cool?
 Besides the myriad of benefits I have listed in bold below, it means it’s smarter than your average clock.
 AllSync Plus has the ability to replace the majority of legacy wired clocks without you having to rip out the existing master.
 They’re able to be plugged into a facility’s existing wiring and correct to most 3-wire clock systems.

 Here are the brands AllSync Plus works with: